DevJCrystal/TacoBot--LitterBox/README.md

 Learning experence and fun: Priceless

 ---
 Waiting on my 3D printer to arrive.
-Won't get it till the end of the year sadly.
-Trying to continue with parts off amazon.

 When I get the printer, I will create a second list for those with printers.
 ---